hanzhi713/image-collage-maker/README.md

 Binaries can be downloaded from [release](https://github.com/hanzhi713/image-collage-maker/releases).

-On Windows, my program may be blocked by Windows Defender because it is not signed.
+On Windows, my program may be blocked by Windows Defender because it is not signed (signing costs money!).
 Don't worry as there is no security risk.
 On MacOS or Linux, after downloading the binary, you may need to add executing permission.
 Open your terminal, go to the file's directory and type

 ```bash
 chmod +x ./photomosaic-maker-3.0-macos-x64